 Jim's television/video production career started at WLIO-TV in Lima, Ohio.
 Then he went to WBGU-TV in Bowling Green, Ohio; followed by twenty five years at WCPO-TV in Cincinnati.
 Since leaving Channel 9, he's created his own small production company that specializes in non-profit clients and he's part owner in a mobile uplink truck company.

-He's lectured at all the local universities, taught at Brown Mackie College (where he met the other FFC partners)and currently is an adjunct faculty member at Miami University.
+He's lectured at all the local universities, taught at Brown Mackie College (where he met the other FFC partners)and Miami University.
 Jim has also been an integral member of the National Academy of Television Arts and Sciences since, well you know,...a long time.

 Jeff got his start in film making when he picked up his parents' 8mm camera and shot videos for school projects so he could avoid standing up and presenting in front of the class.
 He then became a teacher.
 Jeff has a love of film making and has been teaching his skills to young film makers since 2001.
 He enjoys mentoring students and telling them all the ways he has screwed up in the past so they won't make the same mistakes.